immcantation/changeo/README.rst

-Change-O - Repertoire Analysis Toolkit
+Change-O - Repertoire alignment processing and clonal assignment toolkit
 ================================================================================

 Change-O is a collection of tools for analyzing immunoglobulin sequences.